bondarukoleh/java_playground/info/basics.md

 Protected	              Y	              Y	                        Y                          N Public	                  Y	              Y	                        Y                          Y

+private - can be used with nested classes, state, behavior default - can be used with nested classes, state, behavior, class declaration protected - can be used with nested classes, state, behavior.
+Also, subclass cannot invoke protected superclass stuff,
+    it has to inherit them only.
+public - can be used with nested classes, state, behavior.

 DO use inheritance when one class is a more specific type of superclass.
 DO use inheritance when behavior that should be shared among multiple classes of the same general type.
 DO NOT use inheritance so child can reuse code from another class, if the relationship between the superclass and